Andrehatlo/andrehatlo.github.io/_pages/about.md

       - Heroku

 Projects I've been assigned while working for Rørkjøp are mostly based on creating features too speed up productivity, scalability or maintainability of Rørkjøp's e-commerce platform.

+#### Nordea AS

+My second job at Nordea AS i was stationed mostly backend, building microservice API's.
+Working here i've utilized Java foremost with reactive libraries to create rich streaming applications:

+Technologies used at Nordea AS:

+- Java
+  - RxJava library
+  - Reactor
+  - SpringBoot
+- Maven
+- SQL
+- IntelliJ (IDE)

 ### Other skills: